yudiz-ritikapatel/bannerslider-extension/README.md

 ## 2.Installation

-You can install the Yudiz BannerSlider Extension using one of two methods: via Composer or by downloading it directly from the available source.
+You can install the Yudiz BannerSlider Extension using one of two methods: 1.
+Via Composer 2.
+By downloading it directly from the available source.

 ### 2.1  Install via composer